PCORnet-DRN-OC/PCORnet-Data-Curation/README.md

 ### Scope
 Output tables are produced by running the SAS code against static local DataMarts in PCORnet® CDM v6.1 with SAS data types.

-PCORnet CDM specifications are available at [http://www.pcornet.org/pcornet-common-data-model/](http://www.pcornet.org/pcornet-common-data-model/).
+PCORnet® CDM specifications are available at [http://www.pcornet.org/pcornet-common-data-model/](http://www.pcornet.org/pcornet-common-data-model/).

 ### Acknowledgments
 This code package was developed by the Data Curation Development Team at Duke Clinical Research Institute.